But Very Few Understand the SCIENCE Behind it..

 Just remember to be mindful that these events hold great significance for many people, so it’s best to observe from a distance.

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 9th September 2021.